jnozzi/cocoadev.com/markdown/DrawerAbuse.md

 *Drawers should contain information relevant to the parent window but not controls that affect the parent window.*

-This would make apps like Mail and General/MacJournal correct, while hideous beasts like Starfish and other apps appearing on General/PerversionTracker would need to change their interface.
+This would make apps like Mail and MacJournal correct, while hideous beasts like Starfish and other apps appearing on PerversionTracker would need to change their interface.
 If we look in the Mail drawer, they abide by this.
 We have information, an add mailbox button and an action button.
 Perfect.
 Nothing more needs to be in there.

 Then again, Drawers are a sketchy UI element that blend Inspector panels and the main window into a new element.
 It is definitely confusing after re-reading the HIG as to when you should use drawers, inspectors panels, toolbars or controls in the main window.

-My two cents from someone still learning about good UID. -- General/MatPeterson
+My two cents from someone still learning about good UID. -- MatPeterson

 ----

-On a previous image there was another drawer on that same window [http://home.earthlink.net/~zakariya/files/General/TooComplex.png].
+On a previous image there was another drawer on that same window [http://home.earthlink.net/~zakariya/files/TooComplex.png].
 Are you planning to keep the second drawer?
 I can live with one drawer, but I can't stand two drawers on the same window.
-Perhaps that is just my dislike for drawers in general. -- General/RyanBates
+Perhaps that is just my dislike for drawers in general. -- RyanBates

 You're right, & I agree.
 The trouble is, I have a lot of inspectors, and a lot of information that *must* be visible, and not enough screen, since I'm developing on a 12" PB.
 I wouldn't dream of having two panels on the one window.
 It's dumb.
 I was experimenting with having the behavioral inputs be on a side-panel and I wanted to see how it "felt".
 Probably it makes more sense to put the outline view on the side panel and have the behavioral inputs be in an inspector.
 I'm not 100% certain.
 What I do know is that two drawers is unacceptable, so if I do go for a side-drawer approach, the log & console drawer will have to be either made into a floating panel, or be a window-expanding-triangle-thingy.

-The good news is, per my discussion in General/OverComplexGuiSimplification, I was able to shrink many elements of my gui a little bit at least; and the worst offender, the Force panel, is now less than half the size vertically and 3/4 size horizontally.
+The good news is, per my discussion in OverComplexGuiSimplification, I was able to shrink many elements of my gui a little bit at least; and the worst offender, the Force panel, is now less than half the size vertically and 3/4 size horizontally.
 That's good, at least.

-This is very hard for me to figure out. --General/ShamylZakariya
+This is very hard for me to figure out. --ShamylZakariya

 *Harder than the complex C++ engine you made? ;) Seriously though, so many people underestimate the importance of good UI design, but you are taking the time to focus on it (which is good!).
-I have some more ideas to clean up the complicated panels, but let's steer that discussion back to General/OverComplexGuiSimplification.
-I don't think drawers is the answer, but I'm sure there are others who would disagree. -- General/RyanBates*
+I have some more ideas to clean up the complicated panels, but let's steer that discussion back to OverComplexGuiSimplification.
+I don't think drawers is the answer, but I'm sure there are others who would disagree. -- RyanBates*

 ----

 The point of a drawer is that you should be able to close it.

 In Mail you really can't, in iChat, if you have more than one group, you can't.
 You need the information in the drawer.
 I have yet to see a good example of drawer-usage that could not be solved better.
-Drawers are not completely useless, the problem is that there are few developers out there who have expertise in General/HumanComputerInteraction and interface design.
+Drawers are not completely useless, the problem is that there are few developers out there who have expertise in HumanComputerInteraction and interface design.

-General/OmniWeb features an acceptable use of drawers: for the tabs.
+OmniWeb features an acceptable use of drawers: for the tabs.
 I can close it, even though I rarely do since there is nothing else that tells me that the current window has more than one drawer (save for the dot in the close button).
 When I only have one tab, it is closed, when I have more than one it is open.
 It is not good, but acceptable.
-In older versions of General/OmniWeb, the bookmarks were in a drawer, that was good design.
+In older versions of OmniWeb, the bookmarks were in a drawer, that was good design.
 I could open it when I needed it, and it didn't have to stay open.

--- General/TheoHultberg/Iconara
+-- TheoHultberg/Iconara

 ----

 I agree completely about not using a drawer for something that the user needs permanent access to (I don't care for Mail's implementation).
-On the other end, if it is something that only needs to be accessed once very quickly, it should not be placed in a drawer either (such as General/OmniWeb's history drawer).
+On the other end, if it is something that only needs to be accessed once very quickly, it should not be placed in a drawer either (such as OmniWeb's history drawer).
 I hated having to open it and close it every time I needed to quickly access the history.
 So perhaps drawers are better suited for something that will need to be accessed temporarily, but not quickly for only one thing.

-As for General/OmniWeb's bookmarks drawer, I think it requires too much user interaction.
+As for OmniWeb's bookmarks drawer, I think it requires too much user interaction.
 I found it awkward to rename and organize the bookmarks.
 Drawers should be kept simple, like the tab drawer.
 But (because I can find something negative in almost everything) I do not think drawers belong on any web browser because it makes it difficult to browse wide web pages at 1024x768 screen resolution.

-To sum it up, I prefer drawers if they do not take very much user interaction, are simple, and temporary (but not too temporary). -- General/RyanBates
+To sum it up, I prefer drawers if they do not take very much user interaction, are simple, and temporary (but not too temporary). -- RyanBates

 ----